pytorch/serve/docker/README.md

 * Exposing specific ports / volumes between the host & docker env.

     *  ```-p8080:p8080 -p8081:8081``` TorchServe uses default ports 8080 / 8081 for inference & management APIs.
 You may want to expose these ports to the host for HTTP Requests between Docker & Host.
     * The model store is passed to torchserve with the --model-store option.
-You may want want to consider using a shared volume if you prefer pre populating models in model-store directory.
+You may want to consider using a shared volume if you prefer pre populating models in model-store directory.

 For example,